-Naxos is an island known for its generosity.
-An island renowned for long, sandy beaches and terrific food, it wraps its arms around you so effortlessly that you barely have to do a thing and you’ll leave eager to return.
-But there’s another side to Naxos that you could so easily miss if you didn’t go looking for it.
+Naxos is an island renowned for long, sandy beaches and terrific food.
+It wraps its arms around you so generously that you barely have to do a thing and you’ll leave eager to return.
+But there’s another side to Naxos that you could easily miss if you didn’t go looking for it.
 Dotted around the mountainous interior are villages scarcely touched by time.

 Stone houses, medieval towers, Byzantine churches, folk museums and shaded little squares with traditional coffee shops where village elders spend long, lazy afternoons twirling their worry beads and reminiscing.
 If you come again next year, you know you’ll find them in exactly the same spot.

 Naxos has dozens of mountain villages, so it’s worth following a short itinerary for a day, or even overnighting in one of the larger ones.
 You can either join an organised tour or explore by yourself.
 One way or another, you’ll return with a deeper understanding of a wonderfully authentic island that just can’t stop giving.

 Two possible routes from the main town, Hora, are given below, the first including some of Naxos’ best-known mountain villages and the second with lesser-known options.
 But feel free to mix and match.

 A little village with panoramic views of Hora and the Livadi plain.
 You can enjoy a quick visit to the Venetian tower of Belonia and the diminutive church of Agios Ioannis, which is both Catholic and Orthodox, or the nearby remains of the Sanctuary of Dionysius.
 On the way back, Glinado is an excellent spot to catch the sunset before returning to Hora.